Bembit/react-redux-webshop/README.md

 #### User Authentication

-- The application supports user registration, allowing users to create accounts.
+- The application supports user registration, allowing users to create accounts, sign in and out.

 #### Checkout Process